The Beginning of Everything

 What was just beginning when Andrea coughed that morning was her cerebospinal fluid leaking out of a small tear in her dura mater, the membrane covering the brain and spinal cord.
 What followed was nine months of pain and confusion as her brain, no longer cushioned by a healthy waterbed of fluid, sank in her skull.
 At a time in her life when she needed to be as clear-thinking as possible―as a writer, as a mother, as a woman attempting to strike out on her own after two decades of marriage―she was plagued by cognitive impairment and constant pain, trapped by her own brain, mystifying doctors and pushing the limits of medical understanding.
 In this luminous and moving narrative, Andrea reveals the astonishing story of this tumultuous year: her fraught search for treatment; how patients, especially women, fight to be seen as reliable narrators of their own experiences; and how her life-altering recovery process affected both her and her family.
 The mind-brain connection is one of the greatest mysteries of the human condition.
 In some folklore, the cerebrospinal fluid around the brain is thought to be the place where consciousness actually begins.
 Here, in the pages of The Beginning of Everything, Andrea seeks to understand: Where was “I” when I wasn’t there?

 Andi is a New York Times bestselling author whose latest book is THE BEGINNING OF EVERYTHING.
-Her other work includes the multimedia young adult novel GIFT, the internationally bestselling THE DARING BOOK FOR GIRLS, and eight other books.
-Before becoming a writer, Andi trained as a pianist, earning a bachelor of music degree in piano performance from the Boston Conservatory of Music and a master's from the San Francisco Conservatory.
+Her other work includes the multimedia young adult novel GIFT, the internationally bestselling THE DARING BOOK FOR GIRLS, her essay collection on early motherhood MOTHER SHOCK: LOVING EVERY (OTHER) MINUTE OF IT, and seven other books.
+Before becoming a writer, Andi trained as a pianist, earning a bachelor of music degree in piano performance from the Boston Conservatory of Music and a master's in piano performance from the San Francisco Conservatory.
 Her last recital was at Carnegie Hall's Weill Recital Hall.
 She lives with her family in Philadelphia.